 Next time your fish is sick, the remedy might not be farther away than your kitchen table.
 Ordinary table salt (Sodium Chloride or NaCl) is a useful remedy for the prevention and treatment of several freshwater fish diseases.
 It assists in the healing of injuries, promotes the formation of slime coating, improves gill function, reduces the uptake of nitrate, and is even effective against some parasites.

 However, some plant and fish species cannot tolerate salt, so it must be used with caution.
 In these cases, some of the same benefits can be achieved by using stress coat products.

 When to Use Salt

-When Not to Use Salt
+When to Avoid Salt

-Type and Quantity of Salt
+Type, Quantity, and Duration of Salt

 Performing a Dip

 When treating external parasites, a dip is the method of choice.
 Place four teaspoons of salt in a clean bucket, then slowly add one gallon of water from the aquarium, while swirling the bucket to dissolve the salt.
 Once the salt is completely dissolved, place the fish in this bucket for five to 30 minutes.
 Observe the fish closely for the entire duration of the dip; if any signs of distress are observed, immediately return the fish to the original aquarium.